 Anchoring your attention is hard.
-In fact the average persons attention span is only 8 seconds, which is 1 second less than a goldfish!
-So it's no wonder we have such a hard time being productive.
+In fact, the average person's attention span is only eight seconds, so it's no wonder we have such a hard time being productive.
 However, the good news is that we have the power to change that and increase our ability to focus and be attentive if we put in the effort.

 1. Take brain breaks

-How to: Look at your to-do list and choose one thing to focus on, finish it and move on to the next most important thing.
+How to: Look at your to-do list and choose one thing to focus on, finish it, and move on to the next most important thing.
 If you have a lot of things that are equally important just choose one of the things and work on it.
 Before you sit down to work make sure to accommodate your needs.
-So have water and snacks by your side, so you don’t need to make unnecessary trip to the kitchen.
+So have water and snacks by your side, so you don’t need to make unnecessary trips to the kitchen.

 3. Breathe yourself to a more focused mind

-The breath is one of the most powerful (and free!) neurohacks we have for improving concentration.
+The breath is one of the most powerful (and free!) neuro hacks we have for improving concentration.
 When you are working on something that requires your full and undivided attention, focused breathing helps you direct what your mind is paying attention to and focus on that thing without any distractions.